Mountain Tour Archive

 performance reviews and of course details of each concert date, including

 location, venue, headlining/support acts, number of shows, cancellations, etc.

 Although it will be a significant challenge we hope to make this the definitive

 We will only achieve this with your help.
 So when you look through it and find something that is wrong or is missing let us know.

-band formed in early 1969 by Leslie West (guitar & vocals) and Felix Pappalardi (bass & vocals) in
+formed in early 1969 by Leslie West (guitar & vocals) and Felix Pappalardi (bass & vocals) in New York

 During early 1969 Felix produced the album "Leslie West: Mountain" which included songs written by Felix, his wife Gail Collins and Leslie.
 Besides Leslie and Felix, the band included Norman Smart on drums and Norman Landsberg on keyboards.
 This band became Mountain #2, but we are uncertain if this version ever played live.
 Steve Knight, who was in a band with Felix called The Devil's Anvil, replaced Norman Landsberg on keyboards to form Mountain #3 and they began touring officially as Mountain in July 1969 highlighted by an appearance at Woodstock on August 16, 1969.